 Certifica ate Security Warning ×

-You are encrypting this document for a group of people using certificates.
-If y not select one of your digital IDs, you may not be able to open the encrypted document. ou do
+You are encrypting this document for a group of people using cert not select one of your digital IDs, you may not be able to open the document.

-Select digital ID Continue any way
+Select digital ID C ontinue anyway

 When specifying viewers who have a digital ID certificate, click [Browse...] and select the certificate file for the digital ID.